Anticoagulants Other Than Warfarin for Atrial Fibrillation

 Your doctor may recommend an anticoagulant based on your risk of having a stroke.
 If you are age 55 or older and have atrial fibrillation, you can find your risk of stroke using this Interactive Tool: What Is Your Risk for a Stroke if You Have Atrial Fibrillation?

-Reasons why you might take dabigatran or rivaroxaban include:
+Reasons why you might take an anticoagulant other than warfarin include:

-You cannot take dabigatran or rivaroxaban if you have heart valve disease, an artificial heart valve, or severe kidney or liver disease.
+You cannot take apixaban, dabigatran, or rivaroxaban if you have heart valve disease, an artificial heart valve, or severe kidney or liver disease.

 How Well It Works